hphelion/documentation/compute.networks.issues.md

 - [A modification to a port through networking might not appear immediately in compute](#port)
 - [A security group configured using networking might not appear properly in the compute services](#security)

+This document also lists [network screen system messages](#messages) that you might encounter and what those messages indicate.

 **Tip**: For a list of known issues and best practices when working between the Compute and Networking services, see [Best Practices in Compute and Networking in 13.5](https://community.hpcloud.com/article/known-issues-and-best-practices-compute-and-networking-135).